monsursaleh/speed_game/README.md

 The code defines several constants and variables, such as the circles, score, speed, and timer, and creates two sound objects for the start and stop of the game.

-It has several functions, such as sound, startMusic, stopMusic, rightClick, startGame, stopGame, and closeGame.
+It has several functions, such as a sound, startMusic, stopMusic, rightClick, startGame, stopGame, and closeGame.

 The startGame function starts the game by highlighting a random circle and toggling it as active.
 It also sets a timer that updates the circle highlighting speed and renders the next active circle.
 The game stops when the user clicks on a wrong circle, or when three rounds are completed.